Tsby/Does-survey-design-information-matter/Case_study_1_report_with_code.md

     ##   missForest iteration 1 in progress...done!
     ##   missForest iteration 2 in progress...done!
     ##   missForest iteration 3 in progress...done!
-    ##   missForest iteration 4 in progress...done!
-    ##   missForest iteration 1 in progress...done!
-    ##   missForest iteration 2 in progress...done!
-    ##   missForest iteration 3 in progress...done!
-    ##   missForest iteration 1 in progress...done!
-    ##   missForest iteration 2 in progress...done!
-    ##   missForest iteration 3 in progress...done!
-    ##   missForest iteration 4 in progress...done!
-    ##   missForest iteration 1 in progress...done!
-    ##   missForest iteration 2 in progress...done!
-    ##   missForest iteration 3 in progress...done!
-    ##   missForest iteration 4 in progress...done!
-    ##   missForest iteration 1 in progress...done!
-    ##   missForest iteration 2 in progress...done!
-    ##   missForest iteration 3 in progress...done!
-    ##   missForest iteration 4 in progress...done!
-    ## NOTE: In the following pairs of variables, the missingness pattern of the second is a subset of the first.
-    ##  Please verify whether they are in fact logically distinct variables.
-    ##      [,1]      [,2]
-    ## [1,] "LAB_BCD" "SMK_12"
-    ##   missForest iteration 1 in progress...done!
-    ##   missForest iteration 2 in progress...done!
-    ##   missForest iteration 3 in progress...done!
-    ##   missForest iteration 4 in progress...done!
-    ##   missForest iteration 1 in progress...done!
-    ##   missForest iteration 2 in progress...done!
-    ##   missForest iteration 3 in progress...done!
-    ##   missForest iteration 4 in progress...done!
-    ##   missForest iteration 1 in progress...done!
-    ##   missForest iteration 2 in progress...done!
-    ##   missForest iteration 3 in progress...done!
-    ##   missForest iteration 4 in progress...done!
     ##   missForest iteration 1 in progress...done!
     ##   missForest iteration 2 in progress...done!
     ##   missForest iteration 3 in progress...done!